 So how does the story end, well it never ends, but… fast forward to my junior year in high school and through many other trials (I have a plethora of them if you are interested in hearing more just ask me, I am an open book)… I ended up loosing over 100 pounds putting me down to a slim 150 pounds.
 Ironically, my nickname changed from “Fat Albert” to being “Slim”.
 Girls started trying to ask me out and I just seemed to be treated better overall by everyone.
 You would think I would be happy, but I wasn’t.
 I had realized the broken world we live in even before being a strong believer in Christ.
 A world that judges us based on HOW we look and not HOW we act or think.
 It greatly made me bitter to inequality, because I had gotten the opportunity to see both sides of the playing field.
 To turn from being “disgusting” to look at (I was told this many times in fact) to being considered “slim”.

 How do I process this information now, well… now with some more wisdom under my belt and being a strong believer I realize that it doesn’t matter how someone looks.
 Despite our human nature to notice things that aren’t the norm, I always try to put in the forefront of my mind to look past how someone looks.
-I don’t care if someone is black, brown, white or purple… I don’t care what they are wearing, in fact I don’t even look in my sock drawer to see if I get matching socks, why… because it doesn’t matter what other people think on how you look.
+I don’t care if someone is black, brown, white or purple… I don’t care what they are wearing, in fact I don’t even look in my sock drawer to see if I get matching socks of if they are Thigh High Socks, why… because it doesn’t matter what other people think on how you look.
 We are all beautifully created to perfection in God’s eyes.
 What matters is what you bring to the world through your spirit, mind and actions.
 That is what I try to look for in people.
 It has been certainly one of the most freeing and blessed attributes that God has given me.
 The ability to just completely look past how someone looks and to be able to unbiasedly hear their voice.
 Hear their true character and being.
 That is what truly matters.

 Now am I perfect?
 Of course not!
 There are times where I may stumble and judge someone based on their looks, but for the most part I have that strong trial experience that serves as a reminder to me.
 That once (and still for various reasons… being a nerd, being hispanic, etc…) I know how it felt/feels to be discriminated against.
 God has blessed me with the foresight to look past that and instead be able to focus on what truly matters… relationship.